cym13/tag/README.md

 Dependencies
 ============

-All you need is a standart python installation.
+docopt     https://github.com/docopt/docopt or "pip install docopt"

 Installation
 ============

-To install tag, just copy it into your PATH somewhere.
+To install tag, just copy it into your PATH somewhere and make sure that docopt is installed as well.

-Fore example you can copy the executable file named tag in your home, in the directory ~/bin and add `export PATH=~/bin:$PATH` in your ~/.bashrc.
+For example you can copy the executable file named tag in your home, in the directory ~/bin and add `export PATH=~/bin:$PATH` in your ~/.bashrc.

 And to install the manpage in a location where man can find it, you can copy